datumorphism/datumorphism.github.io/content/til/programming/python/python-default-parameters-mutable.md

     inp.append(1)
     return inp
 ```
 they might cause trouble.
 Python functions are objects of a certain identity.
-Everytime you run it, the input `inp` changes.
+Every time you run it, the input `inp` changes.
 The consequence is that the function returns different results.

 A better strategy is to use `None`.
 Here is an example: